cfpb/development/accessibility.md

 > ARIA is also useful to describe newer HTML elements that may not yet
 > have full cross-browser support or be understood by screen readers.

+### Use appropriate semantic markup

+Using appropriate semantic markup as outlined in the [markup standards](markup.md) will avoid needing to overwrite the default behavior.

+For example, instead of using `<span role="button">`, you can use a `<button>`.

-## ARIA Landmarks
+### ARIA Landmarks

-Aria landmark roles can be used by assistive technology to navigate a website.
+ARIA landmark roles can be used by assistive technology to navigate a website.
 HTML5 is moving towards including some of the functions in elements like `main`, but [accessibility support for HTML5 elements is still lacking in some browsers](http://www.html5accessibility.com/).
 For now, including both the HTML5 element and the ARIA landmark